petrbouchal/pragr/README.md

     administrative or statistical registers.
   - a function for downloading official Prague admin geodata (admin boundaries etc.)
+  - square and hex tiles for equal-area plotting
+  - a grid object suitable for use in the `geofacet::facet_geo()` function.

 ## Credit, inspiration and extensibility